 Not to mention its beautifully preserved medieval villages like Baux-de-Provence.
 So let’s see what are the best things to do in the area, shall we?
 Allons-y!

-A few hundred meters (5 minute walk) from the village of Baux-de-Provence is the Carrières de Lumières.
-Located in ancient quarries that were used to dig out limestone for construction, it has been taken over by a digital art studio.
+A few 100 meters (5-minute walk) from pedestrian village entrance of Baux-de-Provence, is the spectacle of Carrières de Lumières.
+It is located in ancient quarries that were used to dig out limestone for construction, which has been taken over by a digital art studio.

 The art exhibition projects the imagery of famous artists like Picasso and Van Gogh on these centuries old walls, of what is classified as a “Site naturel classé” (listed natural site).